GeoffCox/sterling-svelte/src/routes/components/tree/+page.md

 ## Features

-- A single node can be selected (focus follows selection)
+- A single node can be selected.
+Focus follows selection.
-- Nodes with children can be expanded or collapsed.
+- Nodes can be expanded to show children or collapsed to hide children.
+- You can choose to have nodes expanded or collapsed by default.
-- The previous/next visible node can be selected with the up/down arrow keys.
+- Users can select the previous/next visible node with the up/down arrow keys.
-- A node can be expanded/collapsed with the right/left arrow keys.
+- Users can expand/collpase expanded/collapse nodes with the right/left arrow keys.
+- If the node is already expanded, the right arrow key selects the next node.
-- If the node is already collpased, the left arrow key navigates to the previous node.
+- If the node is already collpased, the left arrow key selects the previous node.
-- The tree can have a label to identify its contents.
+- You can identify the tree's content with the optional label.

 ## Anatomy